Who are we ?

 2. decentralization of care

-to guarantee the geographical accessibility of the populations to quality care
+to ensure populations have geographic access to quality care

 4. REDUCTION OF CARE COSTS

-to make it possible for populations to access diabetes care
+to make access to diabetes care possible for populations

 5. integrated approach

-including active participation of patients and their families by supporting patient associations, self-management and advocacy mechanisms
+including the active involvement of patients and their families by supporting patient associations, self-management initiatives, and advocacy efforts

 6. Research

-to develop innovative approaches in the research / diabetes sector
+to develop innovative approaches in diabetes and research

-Our approach was developed and is implemented in countries with institutional partners (national and local authorities, civil society actors, communities and people with diabetes).
+This approach is implemented on the ground in collaboration with all institutional partners, including national and local authorities, civil society actors, communities, and people living with diabetes.

-This positioning in technical assistance to support the policies of prevention and management of diabetes implemented by the States guarantees that the interventions carried out by the NGO ensures long-term solutions.
+This role as a technical partner, supporting diabetes prevention and care policies implemented by governments, ensures that the interventions carried out by the NGO lead to long-term solutions.

-Santé Diabète has thus developed for nearly two decades a very specialized expertise in diabetes in Africa and in developing countries and more broadly in health and development.
-This expertise enables us to support many governments in the development of their policy to fight against Non-Communicable Diseases or more specifically against diabetes.
+For more than two decades, Santé Diabète has developed in-depth expertise on diabetes in Africa and in low- and middle-income countries, as well as on health and development more broadly.
+This expertise enables the organization to support numerous governments in developing their policies to address Non-Communicable Diseases, or more specifically, diabetes.

 More broadly, it has also allowed our NGO to develop other expertises around these issues for governments, international organizations and the United Nations.

-Our results in countries and the group of experts involved in our NGO have gradually made Santé Diabète a structure of reference at the international level for many international organizations (International Diabetes Federation, World Health Organization, etc.), learned societies (Société Francophone of Diabetes…), research centers (Transnut University of Montreal…) and universities (University of Grenoble, University of Montreal, University of Geneva, Harvard University…).
+The field results and the expert team involved have gradually made Santé Diabète an internationally recognized reference organization for numerous international bodies (International Diabetes Federation, World Health Organization…), scientific societies (Francophone Diabetes Society…), research centers (Transnut, University of Montreal…), and universities (University of Grenoble, University of Montreal, University of Geneva, Harvard University…).

 Strong values & a humanist approach

-Our values transpire from our actions, every day, in the field, with the support of our partners and with an approach that we prefer to qualify as a humanitarian rather than a humanitarian one.
+Our values are reflected first and foremost in our daily work on the ground, with the support of our partners, through an approach we prefer to describe as humanist rather than humanitarian.

 We have made the choice of reasoned growth by using the strength of our networks, to stay as close as possible to the needs of the field, which allows us to maintain good control over our activities and to ensure their relevance, quality and efficiency.

-Our organization also draws its legitimacy and strength from its anchoring in local dynamics.
-Through our interventions, our organization makes sure never to substitute itself to local stakeholders and to always seek capacity building and support towards the autonomy of local partners.
+Our organization also draws its legitimacy and strength from its roots in local dynamics.
+Through our interventions, we ensure that we never replace local actors and always strive to strengthen capacities and support local partners toward autonomy.

 Our history